vitormcruz/tome/README.md

     scenarioOutline: 'Simple scenario description'
     def: 'A scenario definition.
           Given..
 When..
 Then... is a popular format, but Tome do not enforces it.
+          Examples are referenced by the {header} name, enclosed with curly braces.
          '
 	  examples: #(    'header'   ) asHeaderFor
 	            - #(  "examples" )